-sideboard: The face-down pile where the Subordinates and additional cards the player may use to modify his or her deck between games in a match are stored.
-Subordinates here aren't in play and the additional cards are out of game.
-Cards and effects that direct you to take a Subordinate allow you to put the targeted Subordinate from the sideboard and put it into play.
-Cards that are out of game can't affect or be affected by gameplay. (see "out of game", p.24, for more details.)
+supply: The face-down pile where the Subordinates are stored.
+Subordinates here aren't in play.
+Cards and effects that direct you to take a Subordinate allow you to take the targeted Subordinate from the supply and put it into play.
+Cards that are out of play can't affect or be affected by gameplay. (see "out of play", p.24, for more details.)